zcash/zcash/doc/wallet-backup.md

 This will add the key to your wallet and rescan the wallet for associated transactions if it is not already part of the wallet.

+The rescanning process can take a few minutes for a new private key.
+To skip it, instead use:

+`zcash-cli z_importkey <z-private-key> no`

-See the command's help documentation for instructions on fine-tuning the wallet rescan:
+For other instructions on fine-tuning the wallet rescan, see the command's help documentation:

 `zcash-cli help z_importkey`